Why Full Board Matters for Travel Planning

 A full board arrangement generally includes three meals per day provided by the hotel or resort.
 These meals are typically served at designated times, with breakfast in the morning, lunch midday, and dinner in the evening.

 It is important to understand that not all items are always included.
-Beverages outside of standard offerings, specialty dining experiences, and room service may incur additional charges.
+Beverages beyond standard offerings, specialty dining experiences, and room service may incur additional charges.
 Reviewing the details of the plan before booking helps set clear expectations.

 When Full Board Is the Right Choice